 Thanks to digital thermometers, food temperatures are more accurate than ever.
 At the same time, analogue thermometers have traditionally been used in kitchens.

-They haven’t offered much more than an approximate temperature range, making cooking medium-rare challenging.
+They haven’t offered much more than an approximate temperature range, making it challenging to cook medium-rare.

 Important Features to Consider

-With so many thermometers on the market, knowing what to look for to suit your kitchen needs is helpful.
+With numerous thermometers available on the market, knowing what to look for to suit your kitchen needs is essential.
 We recommend using the following metrics when buying a digital kitchen thermometer.

 Accuracy

 Above all, a digital kitchen thermometer should give you confidence about using heat.
-Measurement accuracy is the key to learning control and hitting the perfect temperatures for the results you want.
+Measurement accuracy is the key to achieving control and achieving the perfect temperatures for the desired results.

 Speed